-The Generals has one of the best qualities general nonfiction books can have: it’s about a specific topic but its lessons and ideas transcend its topic.
-They can apply almost anywhere, to anyone.
+The Generals has one of the best qualities a general nonfiction book can have: it’s about a specific topic that it covers well, but its lessons and ideas also transcend its topic and apply to many others.
+Let me explain.
 Take this section, about General Patton:*

 Even now, more than six decades after his death, Patton remains one of our most remarkable generals.
 ‘You have no balance at all,’ Marshall’s wife once scolded the young Patton, correctly, years before World War II.
 Maj.
 Gen. Ernest Harmon, one of his peers, wrote that he was ‘strange, brilliant, moody.’
 The blustery Patton behaved in ways that would have gotten other officers relieved, but he was kept on because he was seen, accurately, as a man of unusual flaws and exceptional strengths.
 Marshall concluded that Patton was both a buffoon and a natural and skillful fighter.

 Knowledge, skill, and expertise in one domain don’t necessarily transfer to other domains.
 A brilliant physicist may be a terrible marriage therapist, and vice-versa.
 Someone who is a “buffoon” might also have a compensating skill that makes up for their possible deficits.
 Paul Graham implicitly writes about this in Is It Worth Being Wise?:

 ‘wise’ means one has a high average outcome across all situations, and ‘smart’ means one does spectacularly well in a few. [. . .]
 The distinction is similar to the rule that one should judge talent at its best and character at its worst.
 Except you judge intelligence at its best, and wisdom by its average.
 That’s how the two are related: they’re the two different senses in which the same curve can be high.